Sam & Karina Seljak

 We are two sisters who imagine a world without waste.
 We're finding new ways of making and using beautiful things that are regenerative by design.

 Seljak Brand launched in March 2016 and has since worked towards accelerating the transition towards a more circular economy.
 Our closed loop blankets are made from recycled merino wool offcuts from the factory floor of Australia’s oldest mill in Tasmania and a 92-year-old weaving mill in Lithuania to weave recycled wool blankets that are closed loop.

 - We've diverted 2,200kg of textiles waste from landfill

 - We’ve donated 177 blankets to the Asylum Seeker Resource Centre in Melbourne

 - Numerous Australians have been exposed to closed loop business practices thanks to the press we've received

 - We've crowdfunded $32,000 to help fund the research and development of using other businesses' textile waste to make more blankets – you can check out our progress with local Sydney label Citizen Wolf’s offcuts here.

 As close friends we knew we’d collaborate.
 It was a love of Australian resources that drew Karina home from her work in local food production in Brooklyn, New York.
 Trained in fashion design, she’d become acutely aware of the waste in the manufacturing world.
 Sam's expertise was grounded in social entrepreneurship and sustainability having started multiple community-driven initiatives in Brisbane (No Lights No Lycra Brisbane and The Box art gallery) and working with Aboriginal and Torres Strait Islander Australia for several years.
-We were ready to take on a project of our own.

-Inspired by the resourceful and mutually beneficial practices we are seeing sprout up all around us, we poured our time into understanding the circular economy and closed loop methodologies.
+Inspired by the resourceful and mutually beneficial practices we are saw sprouting up all around us, we poured our time into understanding the circular economy and closed loop methodologies.
 Ultimately, we wanted to test the new paradigm ourselves, where things are built to last and be renewed.

 Our respect for Australian wool lead us to the oldest weaving mill in Australia, which retains all of its production offcuts for future use.
 Using these offcuts to make blankets, we incorporated a closed loop system that uses the blankets for re-manufacture at the end of their life.
 And Seljak Brand was born...